Help Wanted: An airbrush artist to save the summer

 An airbrush artist was the big missing piece.

 The woman Zarfati hired last summer was good.
 But she and her boyfriend had moved to Florida during the offseason.
 They were supposed to return to Wildwood on May 1, he said.
 They never showed.
 A week later, they said they had changed their minds.
-Desperate, Zarfati flew down to Florida and convinced them to come with him.
+Desperate, Zarfati flew down to Florida and persuaded them to come with him.
 They drove north together.
 But they had a falling out on the side of a highway near Philadelphia, he said.
 They went their separate ways.

 The job of an airbrush painter is part graffiti artist and part sketch artist.
 T-shirts are tricky canvases.
 So are ball caps and license plates, two other popular items.
 It is not a job that just anyone can do.